Ritvik-Jayaswal/Junos_Space_Adventure/README.txt

 Escape the space ship using the arrow keys.
 Defend youself by jumping on enemies.
 Locate the enemy that will drop a keycard and find the exit.

+Helpful cheats:
+Press ALT to exit full screen
+Press CTRL to skip to the next level/kill the boss.